shuklasp10/concepts/CSS.md

 ### absolute

-- it lift the element from its placed and its place is occupied by next element.
+- lift element in parent (static or non-static) box and space taken by sibilings.
+- __attached__ to parent, moves with parent
+- can be moved outside parent
+- 0px means __non-static parent__ starting point.
+- - Overlaps other element while moving unless next sibiling is also relative. then it get overlap by that sibiling
 - It moves with respective to recently __non-static parent__.
 If no non-static parent found it moves with respective to viewport
-- if both `top` and `bottom` is given then element is stretched and leaving space from top and bottom.
-- if both `left` and `right` is given then element is stretched and leaving space from top and bottom.

 ### fixed

-- Same as absolute but always moves with respect to viewport. doesn't matter what parent is
+- lift element in parent (static or non-static) box and space taken by sibilings.
+- __attached__ to parent, moves with parent.
+- can be moved outside parent.
+- 0px means viewport starting point always.
+- Overlaps other element while moving unless next sibiling is also relative. then it get overlap by that sibiling
+- if both `top` and `bottom` is given then element is stretched and leaving space from top and bottom by given value. (unless height is not specified)
+- if both `left` and `right` is given then element is stretched and leaving space from top and bottom. (unless width is not specified)

 ### sticky

+- Does not lift element
+- __attached__ to parent, moves with parent.
-- [to be done]
+- can't be moved outside parent.
+- if `top:10px` then when parent is scrolled it makes 10px spaces from parent until whole parent is scrolled then it goes up with parent.
+- it works with most recent parent which is scrollable if not found work with viewport.
+- if top and bottom both given top is considered and it does not stretch element

-## transform
+## Transform

 - transform is used to change transform element without affecting surrounding elemenets position.